Elementary coordinatization of finitely generated nilpotent groups: Interpretations in finite dimensional commutative algebras and elementary equivalence

 \subsection{The case of a ring with a finitely generated additive group}

 Let $A$ be a commutative associative ring with unit and a finitely generated additive group $A^+$.
-We shall denote by $r(A)$ the dimension of $\Q\otimes A$ as $\Q$-vector space.
-In case that $M$ is a finitely generated $A$-module, $r(M)$ is the dimension of $\Q\otimes M$ as a $Q$ vector space.
+We shall denote by $r(A)$ the minimal number of generators of $A^+$ as an abelian group, say, the number of cyclic factors in the invariant decomposition of $A^+$.
+In case that $M$ is a finitely generated $A$-module where $A$ is as above the minimal number of generators of $M$ as an abelian group is denoted by $r(M)$, while the minimal number of generators for $M$ as an $A$-module is denoted by $r_A(M)$.

-Let us start with stating and proving a well-known statement regarding the uniform interpretability of the ring of integers in a ring $A$ as above.